princeboot/PublicKB/Managed Services/managed-backup-frequently-asked-questions.md

 The CenturyLink Technology Solutions Client Service Center is also available to assist you with any issues you may have 24 hours a day, 7 days a week, and 365 days a year.
 Simply call us at 1-888-638-6771.

-**Q: What if I want my backups to be kept for longer than two weeks?**

-A:  If you would like to change the default two-week retention schedule for your backups, you may contact the CenturyLink Technology Solutions Client Service Center at 1-888-638-6771 and enter a request to customize the retention period for a particular server or set of servers.
-A few different retention periods are available to choose from.

 **Q: What should I do if I need a restore?**

 A: Contact the CenturyLink Technology Solutions Client Service Center at 1-888-638-6771.